platformsh/platformsh-docs/src/languages/lisp.md

 disk: 512
 ```

-Note that there will still be a proxy server sitting in front of your application.
+Note that there will still be a proxy server in front of your application.
 If desired, certain paths may be served directly by our router without hitting your application (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.

 # Accessing Services

 The services configuration is available in the environment variable `PLATFORM_RELATIONSHIPS`.

-Tu parse them, add to your `.asd` file the dependencies:
+To parse them, add the dependencies to your `.asd` file:

 ```lisp
 :depends-on (:jsown :babel :s-base64)